 Peak Season is every March to October (9:00-22:00).
 On the other hand, Low Season is between November to February (10:00-18:00).

 Check more info in Hop on – Hop off Bus.

 Public transport: Although Madrid is relatively a large city, its main tourist destinations are however all located in one small central area.
 Making it convenient for travelers to see the city on foot.

 Of course, other than walking, you can use the public buses and metro to bring you from point A to B.

-The bus runs from 6 am to 11:30 pm on Mondays to Fridays and run on special bus lanes in the city’s principal streets.
-While they on Saturdays and Sundays they run from approximately 7 am to 11 pm.
+The bus runs from 6 am to 11:30 pm on Mondays to Fridays.
+It also runs on special bus lanes in the city’s principal streets.
+While on Saturdays and Sundays they run from approximately 7 am to 11 pm.